michaelwachl/autonomous_drone_plant_detection/README.md

 - [ ] Object localization with YOLOv4 bounding box
 - [ ] Object localization with pointclould and bounding box
 - [ ] Plausability check and other tests
+  - [ ] Position drift hover, circle path with odom and slam position
+  - [ ] Bounding box 3D lines
+  - [ ] Size of training set
+  - [ ] Miss or no detections of a video sequenz
+  - [ ] Induce erros

 Table of contents
 =================